OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 *In the example above we are configuring a single deployment target for a group of tenants using a single tag - what a dream!*

-## Introducing Tenant Tags
+## Introducing tenant tags

 In Octopus, tenant tags help you to classify your tenants using custom tags that meet your needs, and tailor tenanted deployments for your projects and environments.
 You can read more about [tenant tags](/docs/deployment-patterns/multi-tenant-deployments/tenant-tags.md) in our reference documentation, or jump to other sections in this guide to learn about tailoring your projects and environments for your tenants:

 - [Designing a multi-tenant upgrade process](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md)
 - [Designing a multi-tenant hosting model](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md)

-## Example Scenario: Treating VIP Tenants with Extra Care and Attention
+## Example Scenario: Treating VIP tenants with extra care and attention

 Let's walk through an example of classifying our tenants by some measure of importance which will help us group our tenants, and find them more easily.